pukoframework/pukoframework.github.io/docs/databases/basic-crud.md

 }
 ```

-> Attention: you don't need to create this class because it is automatically generated in the scaffolding `php puko setup db`
+<small>Attention: you don't need to create this class because it is automatically generated in the scaffolding `php puko setup db`</small>

 The first part to pay attention to is the class declaration: